stevecrozz/lithostech.com/_posts/2008-08-28-linux-filesystem-rotating-incremental-backup.markdown

 - backup
 comments: []
 ---
-{% picture thumbnail-left 2008/stack-o-floppies.jpg alt="Balancing a tall stack of floppy disks" %}
+{% responsive_image path: static/img/full/2008/stack-o-floppies.jpg alt:

-I recently got a new VPS from <a href="http://vpslink.com">vpslink.com</a>.
+"Balancing a tall stack of floppy disks" class: "img-float-left" %} I recently got a new VPS from <a href="http://vpslink.com">vpslink.com</a>.
 Their service is great because I can choose from a list of operating systems.
 I, of course, chose "Hardy Heron", Ubuntu 8.04.
 This service is totally unmanaged